sw1zpwr/whitebit-api/Public/http-public-v1-doc.md

 ```
 [GET] /api/v1/public/symbols
 ```
-This endpoint retrieves all available markets for trading.
+This endpoint retrieves information about all available markets for trading.

 **Response is cached for:**
 _1 second_